 In submitting a name change request that would result in renaming an existing concentration (or minor) to a degree, also include for the preceding three years, program enrollment data by concentration, graduation data, alumni outcome data (job placement or enrollment in further study), copy of the accreditation review report received within the preceding three years, and the most recent accreditation status letter.
 The program accreditation must be from an accrediting body that is a member of the Association of Specialized and Professional Accreditors.
 A curriculum outline form must also be included with the documentation.

-These changes do not require action by AAC, rather they are reviewed and approved internally by DHE staff.
+These changes do not require action by BHE, rather they are reviewed and approved internally by the Commissioner, Deputy Commissioner for Academic Affairs and Student Success, or DHE staff.